Occurring Scripture for the

 paradise for pleasure, to dress it, and keep it.
 And he commanded him,

-saying: Of every tree of paradise thou shall eat: But of the tree of
+saying: Of every tree of paradise you shall eat: But of the tree of

 It is not good for man to be alone: let us make him a help like unto